microsoft/pai/contrib/submit-simple-job/README.md

 ### Entrance ###

-The plugin could be accessed by the link in the "plugins" section of sidebar manu, with title customized by system administrator.
+The plugin could be accessed by the link in the "plugins" section of sidebar menu, with title customized by the system administrator.
 If you do not know which one is the plugin, ask your system administrator.

 ### Usage ###